 The text lists for this qualification have been designed to ensure teachers have the right balance of traditional and contemporary prose and poetry.
 The Non-Exam Assessment (NEA) component provides opportunities for teachers to tailor the course to their students' strengths and interests.

 EXAMPLE OF TEXTS STUDIED

 - The Great Gatsby

 - Othello

 - A Streetcar Named Desire

 - The Poetry of Robert Frost

 - The Poetry of Wilfred Owen

+- The Bell Jar

-- The Handmaid's Tale
+- The Poetry of Robert Browning

 UNITS AND ASSESSMENTS

 AS